Phobos 1: Background

 The intent to carry out a mission with Phobos as the target was first made public 14 November 1984.
 Phobos was chosen as the target in order to avoid directly competing with previous American missions.
 Originally a 1986 launch was planned but this later moved to 1988.

 Flight plan

 It was to take an estimated 200 days for the Phobos 1 space probe to travel from the Earth to Mars.
-Two mid-course corrections were planned.
-The first between days 7 and 20, and the second between day 185 and 193.
+Two mid-course corrections were planned, the first between days 7 and 20, and the second between days 185 and 193.
 These corrections would place the probe in a highly elliptical orbit around Mars.
 Next, it was to move into an almost circular observation orbit at 350 km.
 After achieving observation orbit the lower stage of the propulsion system would be dropped.
-The probe would then rendezvous with Phobos, drop a lander containing scientific equipment from an altitude of 50 meters, and move into a final equatorial orbit above Mars where it would study the martian surface and atmosphere.
+The probe would then rendezvous with Phobos, drop a lander containing scientific equipment from an altitude of 50 meters, and move into a final equatorial orbit above Mars where it would study the Martian surface and atmosphere.